The USM Core Curriculum

 General Education Transfer Block for Students Transferring within the University of Maine System

 To facilitate transfer within the University of Maine System, a general education transfer block is in effect beginning fall 2015.
 Students complete with a grade of C minus or better a block of at least 35 credit hours of specified general education requirements on any University of Maine System campus, and satisfy a corresponding block on any other UMS campus.
 Up to 10 additional credits may be required by the receiving campus.
 For students with a verified completed block, USM requires no additional credits, except the capstone and any specific courses required by the student’s USM major.
 Students should contact the registrar at their UMS campus for information on verification of block completion.

 Students with Catalog Year Prior To 2011 (back to top)

 Students whose Core requirement term (career term in MaineStreet) is prior to 2011 should consult the undergraduate catalog associated with their career year.
 Students whose Core requirement term (career term) is fall 2011 or after must complete the USM Core requirements as outlined here.

 Returning/reactivating USM students who completed the Core requirements associated with their previous Core requirement term may have their Core requirement (career) term set to a pre-fall 2011 date.
-Contact the Assistant Provost for Core Curriculum at email@example.com for additional information.
+Contact the Assistant Provost at firstname.lastname@example.org for additional information.